British Rail Class 700: Interior design

 Additionally, the seats themselves have been criticised for being an uncomfortable shape and having insufficient padding.
 They are also narrow and positioned close together – another design intended to increase standing space.
 These poor levels of comfort, along with their tall, thin, tapered appearance, have led them to sometimes be nicknamed "ironing boards"; they have also been likened to sitting on concrete.

 Thameslink have claimed that the lack of padding was required to meet fire regulations; however, the Rail Safety and Standards Board have claimed that this is untrue, and that it was simply a measure by the DfT to reduce costs.

 Upon delivery, the trains were also missing various amenities which were considered standard, including seatback tables and Wi-Fi, which are now being retrofitted to some units.
+As of April 2023, 58% of Class 700/1 (12 coach) and 23% of Class 700/0 (8 coach) are fitted with Wi-Fi with no plans to extend this further across the fleet.

 Fleet and formation details

 The new fleet were allocated TOPS classification '700' in 2013.
-This was divided into subclasses 700/0 for eight-car units and 700/1 for twelve-car units.
+This was divided into subclasses 700/0 for eight-car units and 700/1 for 12-car units.

 The first class compartment at the rear of each unit is declassified at all times.

 In July 2013 Eversholt Rail entered into an agreement with Cross London Trains to provide long-term (22-year) asset management for the fleet of trains.

 There are 60 eight-car units and 55 twelve-car units.
 Each is a fixed length continuously gangwayed vehicle.
 The initial livery is "light grey with pastel blue doors and a white diagonal flash at the carriage ends".

+Illustrations

+Special liveries

+In July 2019, unit 700155 was wrapped with vinyl trainbow stickers to celebrate LGBT Pride and to mark Brighton's annual pride event.

 As of April 2020, unit 700111, alongside Southern unit 377111 and Great Northern unit 717011, has been wrapped with a special NHS appreciation livery to show support for the NHS and the 200,000 essential commuters travelling on Govia Thameslink Railway's network each week during the nationwide lockdown caused by the COVID-19 pandemic.